5.10 – Satisfactory Academic Progress

 Warning Status

-Students who fail to meet either the pace requirement or GPA requirement will be placed on a financial aid warning status in the subsequent academic term the student enrolls and are not excluded from receiving Title IV federal student aid.
-A student may receive financial aid on a warning status for only one semester.
+Students assigned a ‘Satisfactory’ status who do not meet either the pace or GPA requirement will be placed on a financial aid ‘Warning’ status in the subsequent academic semester of enrollment.
+Financial aid may be received while on a ‘Warning’ status.

 Probation Status